 Wet & Wild Thrills (Family Friendly Ones)

-No Phuket adventure is complete without a trip to Mai Khao Beach’s Splash Jungle Water Park, a place where shrieks and shrills spiral into the air before getting quickly replaced by the sound of splashing water and relief-specked laughter.
-It’s home to twelve of the most exhilarating water slides and rides you’ve been on in years and years, each one boasting serious loops and swoops and hair-raising hairpin bends that will leave your buzzing as the adrenaline gushes around your body.
+No Phuket adventure is complete without a trip to Blue Tree Water Park approximately six kilometres from Sumalee.
+The park features dramatic cliff jumps and watersliders around artificial pools and beaches in a resort style complex.
+A place where shrieks and shrills spiral into the air before getting quickly replaced by the sound of splashing water and relief-specked laughter.
+It’s home to many most exhilarating water slides and rides you’ve been on in years and years, each one boasting serious loops and swoops and hair-raising hairpin bends that will leave your buzzing as the adrenaline gushes around your body.

 Ice, Ice Baby